WoltLab/docs.woltlab.com/docs/php/exceptions.md

 WoltLab Suite will automatically suppress the values of parameters named like they might contain sensitive values, namely arguments matching the regular expression `/(?:^(?:password|passphrase|secret)|(?:Password|Passphrase|Secret))/`.

 If you need to suppress additional arguments from appearing in the stack trace, you can add the `\wcf\SensitiveArgument` attribute to such parameters.
-Arguments are only supported as of PHP 8 and ignored as a comment in lower PHP versions.
+Arguments are only supported as of PHP 8 and ignored as comments in lower PHP versions.
 In PHP 7, such arguments will not be suppressed, but the code will continue to work.
 Make sure to insert a linebreak between the attribute and the parameter name.